brprkr/remarks/README.md

 ## Credits and Acknowledgements

 - [Scrybble](https://scrybble.ink) A paid user-friendly service that helps non-technical ReMarkable users synchronize their notebooks to Obsidian.
+Financially supports @Azeirah to work on remarks.

 - [lucasrla](https://github.com/lucasrla) who wrote the original implementation of remarks